DevOpsEventsNZ/docker-hugo/README.md

 devopsdays/docker-hugo
 --------------

-Docker image that serves as a foundation image for other Hugo Docker images.
+Docker image that serves as a foundational image for other Hugo Docker images.